Senior Living Entrance Fees Aren’t As Complicated as They May Seem

 What is an entrance fee at a retirement community?

 Not only do senior living communities charge different amounts for their entrance fees.
-They also charge different types of entrance fees:
+They also charge different types of entrance fees:- Nonrefundable

 - Partially refundable